 What is Chelmsford County High School for Girls' Commitment regarding Special Educational Needs and Disability?
 (SEND) The School is committed to: Providing a caring environment within which all students can learn and develop to their full potential.
 Seeing SEND support as an entitlement for students who need it, rather than as a special addition to their education.
-Seeing students as individuals with differing interests, knowledge, and skills, and valuing the contribution and achievements of all.
+Seeing students as individuals with differing interests, knowledge and skills and valuing the contribution and achievements of all.
 Ensuring all students have access to a broad, balanced and differentiated curriculum.
 Highlighting the importance to all students of experiencing success, thereby raising self-esteem.
 Maintaining high expectations by staff for all students and emphasising the responsibility of all staff to respond to the needs of all students.
 Chelmsford County High School for Girls adopts a whole school inclusive approach, recognising that the aims of the School are the same for all students.
-The Children and Families Act, 2014 Section 20 defines a Special Educational Need as when the child has "either a learning difficulty or a disability and needs special educational provision to be made for them."
-Broadly the 4 areas of need are: Communication and Interaction Cognition and Learning Social, Emotional and Mental Health difficulties Sensory and/or Physical needs The School has a Special Educational Needs and Disability Policy, displayed on the school website www.cchs.co.uk and a designated member of the Academy Board with responsibility for SEND.
+The Children and Families Act, 2014 section 20 defines a Special Educational Need as when the child has "either a learning difficulty or a disability and needs special educational provision to be made for them."
+Broadly the 4 areas of need are: Cognition and interaction Cognition and mental health difficulties Sensory and/or physical needs The School has a Special Educational Needs and Disability Policy, displayed on the school website www.cchs.co.uk and a designated member of the Governing Body with responsibility for SEND.
 What should I do if I think my daughter may have special educational needs?
 If you think your daughter may have special educational needs (SEND) that has not been previously identified or if you have any concerns about your daughter's SEND, please contact the Special Educational Needs and Disabilities Co-ordinator (SENDCo) Miss Heidi Pocock SEND@cchs.co.uk Tel 01245 352592 or Miss Fiona Harrison Deputy Headteacher (Pastoral) fharrison@cchs.co.uk Tel 01245 352592